If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 One fact you may not have known about black lights is that the distinctive blueish purple glow doesn’t actually come from the UV light.
 That’s an additional filter that’s added to the bulb of black lights.
 This helps block out unwanted visible light that can come from the bulb and overpower the luminescence (this filter also has the added benefit of making it look cool).

 Of course, the wide number of things that glow under a black light means that the practical applications of a black light go far beyond cleaning and partying.
-Higher value banknotes are marked with luminescent strips, including US 20 dollar bills (new 100 dollar bills are not included).
+Some banknotes are marked with luminescent strips, including US 20 dollar bills.
 That means that a black light can be a handy thing to keep around to quickly authenticate bills.
 Modern IDs are printed with a luminescent image too, so having a UV flashlight is great if you’re a doorman at a bar.

 Since some coolants have phosphors added (like the aforementioned antifreeze) you can use a black light to potentially detect leaks.
 And if that’s all terribly dull, just get one of these for your next party to show off your glowing gin and tonics.